Sign Up for Classes | Join Our Mailing List

 WALKING IN THE DARK

-Through the use of blindfold exercises and actual trail walking in nighttime darkness, we will practice the skills of balance, feeling the ground through our feet, and expansion into our other senses-smell, hearing, skin feelings, and mental orientation.
-Fun blindfold games and sensory intensification exercises in the afternoon will lead up to night-time walking adventures.
+Through the use of blindfold exercises and actual trail walking in nighttime darkness, we will practice the skills of balance, feeling the ground through our feet, and expanding into our other senses-smell, hearing, skin sensations, and mental orientation.
+Fun blindfold games and sensory intensification exercises will lead up to night-time walking adventures.

 We will discuss how to apply these skills and experiences to navigating inner, personal darkness and fears and overcoming panic and disorientation in all aspects of life.
-You will come out of this experience with a greater sense of confidence, calmness and self-control in any unfamiliar situation.
+You will come out of this experience with a greater sense of confidence, calmness, and self-control in any unfamiliar situation.

 Sign tracking is as important as footprint studies to understanding what animals are present in any landscape and what they are doing.
 In this class, we will take a deep look into the wide world of scat identification and analysis, feeding signs, digs, dens, and burrows, kill site interpretation, scratches and rubs, and sign aging.
 We will survey at least two different locations to gain a wide variety of experiences.